 Early to mid 2000’s Chevy trucks and suburbans have a common problem with the stabilitrak and traction control service lights appearing on the dash.
 For most truck owners, the warning lights occur frequently when the truck is idling and then disappears and reappears while driving.
 The “Service Stabilitrak” light will usually appear first and then the car will turn traction control off.
 Once traction control is turned off, the transmission beings to shift very hard and rough.

 Additionally, the warning light most commonly appears in cold temperatures.
 Loss of engine power and or limp mode are also symptoms in addition to very hard shifting.
-While not isolated to these engines, the problem is most common in 2007-2013 trucks with the 5.3 Vortec and AFM.
+While not isolated to these engines, the problem is very common in 2007-2013 trucks with the 5.3 Vortec and AFM.

 What is Stabilitrak?